reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 [ ![Image](Images/userGuide/manageLaunches/force_finish.png) ](https://youtu.be/nI1u4ZvKX1Y)

-In order to finish some launches simultaniously those are in progress now, perform the following steps:
+In order to finish some launches simultaneously those are in progress now, perform the following steps:

 1. Navigate to the "Launches" page.